Tropical Food Forest Design: A Complete Guide for the Tropics

 Tithonia (Mexican Sunflower / Botón de Oro):

 A deep-rooted nutrient miner that brings phosphorus, potassium, calcium, and micronutrients up from depth and converts them into rich biomass.
 When we prune Tithonia, those nutrients become immediately available to our fruit trees.
+This plant is exectionaly useufull during establishemt to restore fertility and is phased out as the system matures.

 We also grow Perennial Peanut (Arachis pintoi) as a living mulch, fixing nitrogen, suppressing weeds, and maintaining constant soil cover.